Returned from Duty

 Reg No: 21662

-His name is on the Roll of Honour 1914 - 1915 and could never find any other proof until this day scouring through pages and pages on ancestry to come across him by chance!
+Could never find any other proof until scouring through pages and pages of ancestry to come across him by chance!

-So hope its the correct Thomas Beaver!
+So hope it's the correct Thomas Beaver!

 His pension record says he lived at Paradise Row, Chorley Old Road, Whittle le Woods